edburns/blog-jekyll/_posts/2019-08-26-oracle-code-one-2019-picks.md

 comments: true
 ---

+[UPDATED]: indicated that Quarkus, Micronaut, and Helidon are all new since 2017.

 I'm very happy to be speaking at Oracle Code One for my first time.
 Even though I have been to more than a few [JavaOnes]({{ site.url }}/blog/assets/20151027-megabadge.jpg), I've never been to its successor.
 Looking through the [content catalog](https://events.rainfocus.com/widget/oracle/oow19/catalogcodeone19), here are my day by day picks.
 I'm including my sessions for reference, but also picking the one I'd attend if I wasn't speaking at that timeslot.